anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2017-01-12-rewriting-process-algebra-part-2-engine-theory.md

 ---
-template: post
-filters: [post]
-variables:
 title: Rewriting Process Algebra, Part 2&#58; Engine Theory
 description: A rewriting-based process algebra implementation in Scala.
 keywords: [process algebra,scala,subscript,free object,functional programming,algebra of communicating processes,acp,category theory,concurrent programming,concurrency,reactive programming]
 ---
 This is a second part of a progress report on my attempt to model a process algebra as an expression rewriting machine.
 This part covers the theoretical foundations of the two implementations (engines) of SubScript: the [standard one](https://github.com/scala-subscript/subscript), and [FreeACP](https://github.com/anatoliykmetyuk/free-acp), the one I am building.
 The other two parts: